telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 The **Documentation** option opens a new browser tab with the [Fiddler Everywhere documentation website](https://docs.telerik.com/fiddler-everywhere/).

-### Show Logs
+### Open Application Logs Folder

-The **Show Logs** option opens the local folder that contains the Fiddler Everywhere log files.
+The **Open Application Logs Folder** option opens the local folder that contains the Fiddler Everywhere log files.
 Learn more [here]({%slug fiddler-log-files%}) about how to use the log files for troubleshooting your local setup.

 ### About